 The warning signs of glaucoma include blurred vision, damage to peripheral vision, halos around lights, nausea, irritated eyes, and headaches.
 If you encounter any of the main indicators of glaucoma, we recommend contacting your local ophthalmologist immediately to schedule an eye exam.

 The Importance of Eye Exams

 Remember, with early detection, we can prevent blindness due to glaucoma.
 The best prevention method is scheduling your annual eye exam.
-Our team of glaucoma specialists offer innovative eye care solutions that are designed to maintain and improve your vision.
+Our team of glaucoma specialists offers innovative eye care solutions that are designed to maintain and improve your vision.
 To prevent mild to severe vision loss, our ophthalmologists will perform an eye exam to diagnose an early stage of glaucoma.
 Next, our doctors will utilize the latest treatments and techniques to prevent damage to your vision.
-In addition to offering treatments for glaucoma, our team of ophthalmologists offer other types of eye care solutions such as cataract eye surgery, retinal detachment treatments, and LASIK eye surgery.
+In addition to offering treatments for glaucoma, our team of ophthalmologists offers other types of eye care solutions such as cataract eye surgery, retinal detachment treatments, and LASIK eye surgery.
 Our doctors will collaborate with you to treat glaucoma and other types of eye conditions.